DanielaDraganova/SalonManagement/README.md

 The front-end of the application is using the React JavaScript library.
 The app is using firebase as back-end.
 Firebase Storage is used to store the salon images, Firebase Firestore is used for storing application data.
 Firebase auth is using for authentication - login/regisrer.

-# Components

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.